Classic-username/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a package that makes the server easier to run.
+Express has routes that we can use for our specific types of resources.

 - [ ] Describe Middleware?

+Middleware is pretty much every function we write for the server.

 - [ ] Describe a Resource?

+A resource is something we're using the server to manage. (ex: users, pages, products.)

 - [ ] What can the API return to help clients know if a request was successful?

+The API returns statuses, more specifically 200 statuses.

 - [ ] How can we partition our application into sub-applications?

+We can partition with express router.
+This app could be broken up into 'projects' and 'actions'.

 ## Project Setup